ManasGupta1310/6W6L/Python/README.md

 </ul>

 <br>
- I have implemented  the Command Line Interface in a program Contact Book whihc ===ch saves contact, lists them and also can search for a contact name.
+ I have implemented  the Command Line Interface in a program Contact Book which saves contact, lists them and also can search for a contact name.